 1. What is happening to exams this academic year?

-For most of our students completing vocational and academic qualifications, the Department for Education has confirmed that some exams are not going ahead this year, including GCSE English and maths.
+For most of our students completing vocational and academic qualifications, the government has confirmed that some exams are not going ahead this year, including GCSE English and maths.

 The safety of our students and staff remains our number one priority.
 Please be assured that where exams take place, this will be done safely and in a Covid-19 secure manner.